 When to Go

-Canberra’s distinct seasons mean that the city’s landscapes are ever changing—autumnal leaves blanket the hillsides with shades of red, orange, and gold, while in winter the mountaintops are dusted with snow.
-The best time for camping trips, bushwalking, and outdoor activities is from September through May, but it’s busiest in summer (December through February), when it’s best to book camping grounds in advance.
-Autumn is also a lively time to visit the capital, with a number of festivals drawing in the crowds.
+Canberra’s distinct seasons mean that the city’s landscapes are ever changing—autumnal leaves blanket the hillsides with shades of red, orange, and gold, while the mountaintops are dusted with snow in winter.
+The best time for camping trips, bushwalking, and outdoor activities is from September through May, but the region is busiest in summer (December through February), when it’s best to book camping grounds in advance.

 Know Before You Go

-- Public transport is limited between Canberra and the surrounding national parks and reserves, so you will need your own transport.
-Some sites might be reachable only by 4WD.
+- Public transport is limited between Canberra and the surrounding national parks and reserves, so you will need your own car.
+Some sites are only reachable by 4WD.

-- Camping sites in ACT’s parks and reserves often have few amenities, so bring everything you need with you, including drinking water and firewood.
+- Camping sites in the ACT’s parks often have few amenities, so bring everything you need with you, including drinking water and firewood.

-- Fire bans are common in ACT during summer and dry periods, so be sure to check local recommendations before lighting your campfire or use the designated firepits.
+- Fire bans are common in the ACT during summer and dry periods, so be sure to check local recommendations before lighting your campfire.

 - A National Parks pass is required to visit, hike, or camp within Australia’s national parks.

-- Snakes are common around Canberra—keep your ankles covered if walking through tall grass and pack a first aid kit if hiking or camping in bushland areas.
+- Snakes are common around Canberra—keep your ankles covered if walking through tall grass and pack a first-aid kit when hiking or camping in bushland areas.